 With no flat rate for a single pass, visitors can customize their trip with deep discounts on tickets, which also means that the rate depends on the options they choose.
-Through Orlando CityPASS, you may opt to visit all parks or just stick to a few favorites, further allowing you to save.
+You may visit all parks through Orlando CityPASS or stick to a few favorites, allowing you to save.

-Our Orlando CityPASS review will give you a rundown of the most popular packages available.
-Do note that some of these are limited offers, but they should give you an idea about how much you can save with an Orlando CityPASS.
+Our Orlando CityPASS review will give you a rundown of the most popular packages.
+Do note that some of these are limited offers, but they should give you an idea of how much you can save with an Orlando CityPASS.

 5 days at 5 parks

-The Universal Orlando Resort Base Ticket offers access to Universal Studios Florida and Universal’s Islands of Adventure.
-As of 2021, this package allows buyers to save at least $96 or more per person.
+The Universal Orlando Resort Base Ticket offers Universal Studios Florida and Universal’s Islands of Adventure access.
+This package saves buyers at least $96 or more per person.